HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

   ![Tone Analyzer](tone_tile.png)

-- On the next page select the Frankfurt region and your org and space and click **Create**
+- On the next page select the Frankfurt region and click **Create**

   You will get redirected to another page.
 At this point of time the service is ready to use

-- The credentials to access your service are displayed in the `Credentials` section on that page.
-Please press "show" to reveal username and password
+- The credentials to access your service are displayed in the `Service Credentials` section on that page.
+Please press "View Credentials" for the "Auto-generated service credentails" to reveal the api key and url

   ![Credentials](show_creds.png)

-- Note down url, username and password.
+- Note down apikey and url.
 They will be used in the next section of this tutorial

 ## Get the code of the sample app